 Our revenues are primarily derived from: (i) the sale of isobutanol, ethanol and related products; (ii) hydrocarbon sales consisting primarily of the sale of biojet fuel and isooctane derived from our isobutanol for purposes of certification and testing; and (iii) government grants and research and development programs.
-During the first quarter of 2020, we suspended for the foreseeable future our ethanol production at the Luverne Facility.
+During the first quarter of 2020, we suspended our ethanol production at the Luverne Facility for the foreseeable future due to the impact of the COVID-19 pandemic on the economy and our industry as a whole.